 This guide serves as a central location for both internal and external resources to help you create accessible digital materials (or assets).
-It provides a primer on Universal Design as well as guidelines and tools for developing the most common types of digital assets: Documents, Images, Video, Audio Files, Spreadsheets, Presentations, PDFs, Moodle and Infographics.
+It provides a primer on Universal Design as well as guidelines and tools for developing the most common types of digital assets: Documents, Images, Video, Audio Files, Spreadsheets, Presentations, PDFs, and Infographics.
 Please check back often for updates and additional resources.
-Subscribe to the CAT mailing list to receive updates on this LibGuide and other information.
-Visit the CAT website to subscribe.
+Subscribe to the CAT newsletter to receive updates on this LibGuide and other information.

 If you have questions about how to make your digital materials accessible, please contact the Center for Academic Technology at email@example.com or 940-8575.
 We look forward to working with you on making your course materials accessible!

 According to Section 508 of the Rehabilitation Act, any electronic information or technology that we develop, purchase, maintain or use must provide equitable access and use for individuals with disabilities.
 The access and use must be comparable to that provided to individuals without disabilities.
 Approximately 14% of Butler students have registered with the Student Disability Services (SDS) office.
 To learn more visit the U.S. General Services Administration 508 website.

 "Accessible" means a person with a disability is afforded the opportunity to acquire the same information, engage in the same interactions, and enjoy the same services as a person without a disability in an equally effective and equally integrated manner, with substantially equivalent ease of use.
 The person with a disability must be able to obtain the information as fully, equally and independently as a person without a disability.
 Although this might not result in identical ease of use compared to that of persons without disabilities, it still must ensure equal opportunity to the educational benefits and opportunities afforded by the technology and equal treatment in the use of such technology.
 (Office of Civil Rights in the Resolution agreement with South Carolina Technical College System, 2/18/13)